 - Monitor reader satisfaction, deepen engagement and add depth to your customer and reader data

-My next weapon in the article is surveys — more specifically, blog reader surveys.
+My next weapon in the article surveys — more specifically, blog reader surveys.

-As I alluded above, the difference between polls and surveys is that you can only survey people whose emails you already have.
-Surveying your readers, leads, or customers using an online survey software can be incredibly valuable though (especially if you can segment by the most valuable readers, leads, or subscribers to weight your responses).
+As I alluded to above, the difference between polls and surveys is that you can only survey people whose emails you already have.
+Surveying your readers, leads, or customers using an online survey software can be incredibly valuable though (especially if you can segment by the most valuable readers, leads, or subscribers to weigh your responses).

 Typically, I add a reader survey to my email drip sequence when a visitor signs up for my email list.